cry-stal-lee/reviews-service/README.md

 For this project, my team was tasked with replacing the API for an e-commerce clothing retailer in order to handle increased web traffic.
 Each teammate focused on a different microservice.
 I worked on the Ratings & Reviews service.

 ## ⚡ Achievements and Optimizations
-Seeded a PostgreSQL database with over 10 million records Optimized raw SQL query execution times using hash indexes, joins, and PostgreSQL JSON functions
+- Seeded a PostgreSQL database with over 10 million records
+- Optimized raw SQL query execution times to average < 1ms per query using hash indexes, joins and PostgreSQL JSON functions
+- Improved throughput from around 200 requests per second to 2000 requests per second with low latency and < 1% error rate by horizontally scaling with multiple AWS servers and a load balancer

 ## 💻 Installation
 - NPM